Shopify/slate/CONTRIBUTING.md

 ## Documentation

-If your change affects how people use the project (i.e. adding or removing functionality, changing the return value of a function, etc), please ensure [the wiki](https://github.com/Shopify/slate/wiki) is also updated to reflect this.
+If your change affects how people use the project (i.e. adding or removing functionality, changing the return value of a function, etc), please ensure [the documentation website](https://shopify.github.io/slate.shopify.com/docs/about) is also updated to reflect this.

 ## Changelog